 LEDs light therapy can be done at the dermatologist or at home.
 Initially LED light therapy was only available at the doctors’ offices and having regular sessions can be expensive since multiple sessions are required for the best results.

-In recent times, there has been an explosion of at home LED masks which vary in price range and effectiveness.
+In recent times, there has been an explosion of at-home LED masks that vary in price range and effectiveness.
 This removes the price obstacle when it comes to using LEDs, the caveat is that home treatment is not as intense as an in-office treatment.
-Which means that your results may occur slowly, so consistency is important.
+This means that your results may occur slowly, so consistency is important.
 It is important to avoid using ED therapy when you have open wounds or active skin infections.

 Although I haven’t tried LED therapy it is one of the skincare treatments I intend to try out this year because of the results I have seen on others.
 Have you used LED therapy? what where your results do you have any recommendations let me know in the comments.